How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 How long does ketamine treatment last

 Did you know that up to 30% of patients with major depressive disorder (MDD) don’t respond to traditional antidepressants?
 But now, there is good news for these individuals.
-Ketamine, once known primarily as an anesthetic, has rapidly gained recognition for its efficacy in addressing treatment-resistant depression, anxiety, and other hard-to-cure psychiatric conditions.
+One psychedelic, once known primarily as an anesthetic, has rapidly gained recognition for its efficacy in addressing treatment-resistant depression, anxiety, and other hard-to-cure psychiatric conditions.

-What Is Ketamine?
+What Is Psychedelic Medicine?

-For patients considering ketamine therapy, this history is reassuring.
+For patients considering psychedelic therapy, this history is reassuring.
 We’re not dealing with an unknown substance.
 We have decades of data on its safety profile.
 Of course, its use in mental health is more recent, but evidence has mounted over the last two and a half decades.
 But we’re building on a solid foundation of medical knowledge.

-How Does Ketamine Work in the Brain
+How Does Psychedelic Work in the Brain

-Ketamine’s action in the brain is fascinating and complex.
+Psychedelics’ action in the brain is fascinating and complex.
 It operates differently from traditional antidepressants, which is why it can be effective for treatment-resistant conditions.

 The downstream effect of interacting with these neurotransmitters is it leads to the release of molecules that help brain cells communicate better.
 One of the most important of these molecules is called BDNF (Brain-Derived Neurotrophic Factor).
 BDNF is often described as a type of fertilizer for the brain because it helps brain cells grow and form new connections.